2025 Hong Kong legislative election: Contesting parties and candidates

 Several district councillors joined the direct election as independents, including Kowloon City's Kitson Yang, who is seeking re-election as representative of Kowloon Central.
-Vivian Kong, Olympic gold medalist in fencing, stood in functional constituency of Tourism after her foreign residency barred her to run in direct elections.
+Vivian Kong, Olympic gold medalist in fencing, stood in the Tourism constituency after her foreign residency barred her to run in direct elections.
 Kong denied reports that she had considered making a bid in direct elections, and confirmed that she had applied to give up her Canadian passport.

-The only moderate political party with a pro-democracy background, Third Side, which held one seat in the legislature, originally aimed at winning two geographical constituencies as a breakthrough and keeping one functional constituency, but decided to try to only run in one constituency as the party failed to gather sufficient resources for the races.
-Its candidate failed to get enough nominations from each sector of the Election Committee, meaning that the party would lose all its representation in the upcoming LegCo.
+The only moderate political party with a pro-democracy background, Third Side, which held one seat in the legislature, originally aimed at winning two geographical constituencies as a breakthrough and keeping one functional constituency.
+Its single candidate failed to get enough nominations from each sector of the Election Committee, meaning that the party would lose all its representation in the upcoming LegCo.
+The New Prospect for Hong Kong, a political party catering to mainland drifters in Hong Kong, did not put forward any candidate, after its sole incumbent Gary Zhang did not seek for re-election.